 - 1.5 In order to develop proposals for how better information on intangibles can be provided, EFRAG's first aim was to identify the issues with the information currently included in financial reporting.
-In doing so, EFRAG considered input from: - a) A limited outreach conducted in early 2019 with a range of stakeholders (including preparers, users, valuers, academics and other professionals); - b) Several meetings of EFRAG API; and - c) Discussions of the EFRAG User Panel. - 1.6 The input received by EFRAG was relatively consistent with regards to the views that: - a) The purpose of the financial statements is not to explain the market capitalisation of an entity by measuring all possible items at fair value.
-Users providing input to the project, have stated that they are less interested in the fair value of individual assets as assessed by management than in obtaining the information necessary to make their own assessment of the operation of an entity as a whole. - b) The importance of intangibles has significantly grown and information provided about intangibles can be improved1. - 1.7 However, a wide range of views were expressed about whether and how to improve information on intangibles as a way to help users estimate the value of the entire entity and assess stewardship.
-These different views can be categorised as suggestions for: - a) improved narrative reporting, including metrics, to assist users of financial reporting in assessing an entity's intang; - b) improved information about 'future-oriented' costs that are not recognised as assets; and - c) further recognition of internally generated intangibles in the financial statements (or in a separate statement). - 1.8 Most differing views probably exist in relation to the recognition of intangible assets.
-Some consider that the current requirements are broadly right, while others consider that the requirements of IAS 38 Intangible Assets could be revisited.
+In doing so, EFRAG considered input from: - a) A limited outreach conducted in early 2019 with a range of stakeholders (including preparers, users, valuers, academics and other professionals); - b) Several meetings of EFRAG API; and c) Discussions of the EFRAG User Panel.

+- 1.6 The input received by EFRAG was relatively consistent with regards to the views that: - a) The purpose of the financial statements is not to explain the market capitalisation of an entity by measuring all possible items at fair value.
+Users providing input to the project, have stated that they are less interested in the fair value of individual assets as assessed by management compared to obtaining the information necessary to make their own assessment of the operation of an entity as a whole. - b) The importance of intangibles has grown significantly and information provided about intangibles can be improved. - 1.7 However, a wide range of views were expressed about whether and how to improve information on intangibles as a way to help users estimate the value of the entire entity and assess stewardship.
+These different views can be categorised as suggestions for: - a) further recognition of internally generated intangibles in the financial statements (or in a separate statement); - b) improved narrative reporting, including metrics, to assist users of financial reports in assessing an entity's intangibles; and - c) improved information about 'future-oriented' costs that are not recognised as assets (that is, 'future-oriented expenses'). - 1.8 Most differing views probably existed in relation to the recognition of intangible assets.
+Some consider that the current requirements are broadly right, while others consider that the requirements of IAS 38 Intangible Assets (and/or IFRS 3 Business Combinations) should be revisited.
 Among those who consider that there is room for improvement, the views expressed include the following: - a) Currently, too many intangible assets are recognised separately from goodwill in a business combination.
 Preparers of financial reports note that it is very costly to account for these assets separately as, for example, it is necessary to assess whether the assets are impaired.
-Users note that in most instances the only asset recognised separately is, in fact, goodwill.
-Primarily users also consider that the current requirements are appropriate, as it is useful to receive information on what intangible assets an entity considers it has acquired in a business combination.
+While some users similarly question the usefulness of recognising all types of acquired intangible assets separately from goodwill in a business combination, other users consider that the current requirements are appropriate, as it is useful to receive information on what intangible assets an entity considers it has acquired in a business combination. - b) The criteria for the recognition of (internally generated) intangible assets may not be appropriate.
+A wide range of views were expressed in terms of proposed alternatives: - (i) all intangibles should be recognised (proposal from a user); - (ii) the recognition criteria of IFRS 3 could also be applied for internally generated intangible assets if they can be measured reliably and it is more likely than not that their value will be recovered (suggestion from a valuator); - (iii) internally generated intangibles should be recognised to the extent they can be sold and have a commercial value (suggestion from a preparer);

-1 This view was not shared by all stakeholders consulted.
-A few have expressed the view that there is not much that can be done to improve the information reported on intangibles.
+This view was not shared by all stakeholders consulted.
+A few expressed the view that there is not much that can be done to improve the information reported on intangibles.